molinadavid/teslabox/README.md

 If dashcam processing is enabled, clips will be uploaded to S3.
 If email and/or Telegram has been set up, you'll be notified there with a copy fo each clip (along with the event location).

-The clip would start X seconds prior to the event ("red dot").
+The clip would start 0.9X seconds prior to the event ("red dot") and 0.1X seconds following the event.
 X is settable under *Admin > Dashcam duration*.

 ### Sentry
 If sentry processing is enabled and sentry mode is activated in the car, then similarly to dashcam every clip will be uploaded to S3 and notified.

+If early warning is enabled, then a thumbnail of the event will be uploaded to S3 and notified.

 The clip would start 0.4X seconds prior to the event ("red dot") and 0.6X seconds following the event.
 X is settable under *Admin > Sentry duration*.